-While I agree that both emanate from the same sacred fountain of life, with an objective of creating enjoyable and serene atmosphere, there is a clear distinction between them.
+While I agree that both emanate from the same sacred fountain of life with the objective of creating an enjoyable and serene atmosphere, there is a clear distinction between them.

-Blurring the lines allows for some to use the spiritual definition as leverage against a romantic partner.
-Romantic love is sexual, spiritual love is asexual.
+Blurring the lines allows some to use the spiritual definition as leverage against a romantic partner.

 Blurring those lines allows some to use the spiritual definition to induce guilt in a man for his innocent and healthy sexual desires.

-The point is this; there can be no blurring of lines between spiritual love and romantic love.
+The point is this: there can be no blurring of lines between spiritual love and romantic love.

-And the mixing of the two has led to a silent confusion as evidenced by the stockpile of loveless, sexless, meaningless unions between partners who are held together by the emotional blackmail of love’s spiritual definition.
+And the mixing of the two has led to a silent confusion, as evidenced by the stockpile of loveless, sexless, meaningless unions between partners who are held together by the emotional blackmail of love’s spiritual definition.

 Can Love Be Conditional?

 If you destroy the meaning of one, you have destroyed the meaning of the other.

 If you do not love your soul mate, you are destroying your own appreciation of intimacy and reducing yourself to the fate of an animal.

-When intimacy is granted the sacred status it deserves in society, then nothing could be a greater compliment to a man or a woman than to be the object of sexual pleasure in the eyes of a worthy lover.
+When intimacy is granted the sacred status it deserves in society, then nothing could be a greater compliment to a man or a woman than to be the object of pleasure in the eyes of a worthy lover.

-But romance has been destroyed by our historical fetish with the concept of love as being unconditional.
+But romance has been destroyed by our historical fetish with the concept of love being unconditional.

 But before we understand the conditions that make the feeling of romantic love possible, we need to understand why we have such a skewed definition of love to begin with.

-Historically it was the Christian church which codified the meaning of love as an act of self-sacrifice and pronounced sex as a necessary evil.
+Historically, it was the Christian church that codified the meaning of love as an act of self-sacrifice and pronounced sex a necessary evil.

 It does not recognize sex as the highest form of sacred pleasure possible to man, but only as a capacity to be repressed or performed with the intent to procreate.

-Love as an act of giving to those who do not deserve is perceived to be nobler than to giving to those you deem most deserving.
+Love as an act of giving to those who do not deserve it is perceived as more noble than giving to those you deem most deserving.